Day 1: Thursday, May 16

 Description

-Effective communication is critically important in implementing and maintaining a world-class health and performance environment.
-Health and performance personnel are often tasked with managing second opinion evaluations, players’ personal health and wellness teams, ever-expanding staffs and specializations, and a host of other responsibilities that require effective and timely communication.
-This panel will discuss challenges in, and best practices for, cross-organizational communication, including health and performance staffs, athletes, coaches, agents, and front office personnel.
+As self-advocacy in healthcare continues to rise to amongst all populations, effective communication in athlete care has also become increasingly important.
+Health and performance staffs are tasked with managing second opinion evaluations, players’ personal health and wellness teams, ever-expanding staffs and specializations, and a host of other responsibilities that require effective and timely communication.
+This discussion focuses on cross-organizational communication including, but not limited to, health and performance staffs, athletes, coaches, agents, and front office personnel.

 2:35 PM